lucigrigo/practice-makes-perfect/README.md

 # practice-makes-perfect
-- attempting past problems from Google KickStart & other competitions
+- Attempting past problems from Google KickStart & other competitions
-- coding challenges from hackerrank.com, leetcoding.com & more
+- Coding challenges from hackerrank.com, leetcoding.com & more
-- exploring libraries such as TensorFlow in Python or Java
+- Exploring libraries such as TensorFlow in Python or Java
-- spare-time learning Machine Learning :)
+- Spare-time learning Machine Learning :)
-- solving ML competitions from Kaggle
+- Solving ML competitions from Kaggle
+- Competition coding in Kickstart and Code Jam